srikanishk-senagana/privacy-preserving-ml-evaluation/README.md

 * Opacus (PyTorch)
 * TensorFlow Privacy

-The system also evaluates privacy risks using Membership Inference Attacks (MIA), providing a practical framework for assessing real-world privacy leakage in ML systems.
+The system also evaluates privacy risks using Membership Inference Attacks (MIA), providing a practical framework for assessing privacy leakage in ML systems.

 ---